thenewboston-blockchain/thenewboston-js/docs/confirmation-validator.md

 A Request sent to Confirmation Validator requesting one of them to upgrade to a Primary Validator

-The Ypgrade Request can be sent using the `sendUpgradeRequest()` method
+The Upgrade Request can be sent using the `sendUpgradeRequest()` method

 ```ts
 const CV = new tnb.ConfirmationValidator("http://54.177.174.219");